engrsejaz/dashboard/README.md

-# npower
+# Dashboard
-Here is my code for the NPower, Canada's tasks, assignments, and projects.
+This presentation is presenting a dashboard for Technology Trends and Analysis based on the StackOverFlow data.